Connect with us

 “See you there!”
 She walks down the apartment hall and leaves.
 The entire interaction took maybe three minutes and I close the door wondering what the heckity-heck just happened.

-I’ll say this much about Tamara, the girl was a bona-fide ninja.
+Tamara, as it turned out, was a master of stealth; a bona-fide ninja.
 Not once did I ever see her at our locker.
 Books moved, so either my locker was possessed or she was occasionally there.
 Maybe she was suspended from the ceiling and waited for me to grab my things and leave.
 She did exist though, as I would see her in Art class but we never really interacted that much.
 She was just accumulating a few more credits and had graduated the year before.
 But other than that, if she were any more invisible I would have suspected she’d found Sauron’s ring.

 Unfortunately, a few months into school, I decided to do an unspeakable crime.
 A sin so heinous that even to this day I get sick when I think about it.
 I have hid this truth whenever possible, but I cannot continue this story without confession.
 May the Good Lord have pity on my immortal soul and I humbly beg the forgiveness of friends and family.